 When your instructor is doing something, pay attention.

 I’m always focused on the instructor’s guidance.
 But I’m obsessed with something else – the way he dances.
-The ability to be laser-focused on every tiny detail about his moves makes me evolve.
+The ability to be laser-focused on every tiny detail of his moves makes me evolve.

 Right after that, I try them myself as much as I need so I can do the moves as well.

 This is really important for learning the basic steps.

 By the way, I’m learning Bachata and Salsa.
 These two dancing types don’t have more than 10 basic steps.
 So, if you’re laser-focused on learning the basics, you’ll find it easier when you’ll have to combine them.

 Did you know that optimists are 40% more likely to get a promotion at work?

 At this dancing school, there are three learning groups, based on how well you can dance.